CXUtk/SkirtL/README.md

 # YCompiler
-A light-weight interpreter/interpreter for C-like scripting language, base on Java.
+A light-weight interpreter for a C-like scripting language, implemented in Java.

-Unit testing involved.
+For compiling part:

-The code will be compiled to customized MIPS like assembly, and run under a virtual machine.
+The code will be compiled to customized assembly, and run under a virtual machine.

 ## To compile the program